mistodon/dotfiles/README.md

 vim
 ---
+Add the following line to your .vimrc:

+`set runtimepath+=/path/to/terminal-helpers/vim/runtime`

-Add the following line to your .vimrc (depending on OS):
+Then add the following line to your .vimrc (depending on OS):

 `so /path/to/terminal-helpers/vim/vimrc_unix.vim`